 Friday marked Nautica’s first week–really, first five days–back in work after a two-week off period due to shoeing complications.
-His x-rays came back clear and our new glue-on shoe is holding up beautifully.
-Nautica should be able to keep from twisting this one off, and the bones in his foot can continue to stay aligned.
+His x-rays came back clear, bar shoe replaced with pour-ins, and our updated glue-on job is holding up beautifully.
+Nautica should be able to keep from twisting this one off, and the bones in his foot can continue to stay aligned longer.

 After these past few weeks, I’ve really got to say that this horse works harder than any other animal I know.
 Despite his happy-go-lucky demeanor, there’s some intense higher math going on in that brain of his.
 In just five days we made some major leaps forward in Nautica’s dressage training.